pymor/pymor/docs/source/tutorial_optimization.rst

 Optimizing with the FOM using finite differences
 ------------------------------------------------

-There exist plenty optimization methods and this tutorial is not meant to discuss the design and implementation of optimization methods.
+There exist plenty optimization methods, and this tutorial is not meant to discuss the design and implementation of optimization methods.
 We simply use the :func:`~scipy.optimize.minimize` function from ``scipy.optimize`` and use the